 If you have been the victim of medical malpractice, you may be hesitant to trust a professional of any kind.
-After all, the last time you put your trust in a medical provider, look what happened.
+After all, the last time you put your trust in a medical provider, look at what happened.
 Now, you’re struggling with pain and finding it difficult to just live your life.
 On top of that, you have astronomical medical bills to worry about.

 Putting control of any part of your life in the hands of a stranger feels dangerous, particularly now.
 The last thing you want to do is invite more uncertainty.
 It doesn’t have to be this way.

 At Console and Associates P.C., we treat your medical malpractice case with the seriousness it deserves.
-Your consequences are serious, and deserve nothing less than everything an experienced law firm like ours can offer.
+Your consequences are serious, and you deserve nothing less than everything an experienced law firm like ours can offer.

 Doctors have an obligation to provide medical services at a standard of care that is appropriate in their field of medicine.
 They must make medical decisions based on that standard which is designed to provide patients with the best care possible.
 That means that all treatments and tests were conducted appropriately and in a timely manner.